TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 4/Mark 4.8.md

 ---

-And others fell into the good ground, and yielded fruit, growing up and increasing; and brought forth, thirtyfold, and sixtyfold, and a hundredfold.
+Others fell into the good ground, and yielded fruit, growing up and increasing.
+Some brought forth thirty times, some sixty times, and some one hundred times as much."